-I even tried some linseed oil to see how it wood draw it out and it was just too much.
+I even tried some linseed oil to see how it would draw it out and it was just too much.
 Although it didn’t work for the top, it really emphasized the woodwork on the doors and drawers.

 Not only did the linseed oil draw out the imperfection, but it just didn’t jive with the faces being made of a different wood.

 So…I paint the top.
 I am so happy because it really sets off that mahogany and now draws your eye to the faces instead.